Crest of the Furness Railway Trust

 Registered Charity 1005211

-Welcome to the section of the website devoted to the oldest working standard gauge steam locomotive in Britain, Furness Railway Number 20.
+Welcome to the section of the website devoted to the oldest working standard gauge steam locomotive in Britain!

 It appeared in the L&HR's 2007 Steam Gala, alongside Trust stablemate 5643 - the first time the two engines have appeared in action together.

-FR 20 and "David" storm out of Newby Bridge HaltFR20 in Victorian Evening ActionIt's starring role is the annual summer season of Victorian Evening specials.
-Passengers enjoy an unbeatable night out with Furness Railway Number 20 and the Trust's Victorian North London Railway 2nd Class Coach - plus a cruise on the 1891 Furness Railway-built Windermere lake steamer MV Tern.
-The service runs every Tuesday evening throughout August.
+For a decade its starring role was the annual summer season of Victorian Evening specials.
+Passengers enjoyed a night out with Furness Railway Number 20 and the Trust's Victorian North London Railway 2nd Class Coach - plus a cruise on the 1891 Furness Railway-built Windermere lake steamer MV Tern.
 During the 2004 season an amazing photo of the Victorian engine and train was taken using a Victorian camera.

 This website has an up to the minute guide to where FR Number 20 is, and what it's up to.